mhinkie/abstrakte_maschinen/README.md

 Version 2: New stack interpreter (reduced command set - no block entries or exists) written in GO.

 ### v3
 Version 3: New stack interpreter - this time written in C using direct threaded code.
+This interpreter uses the same compiler and command-set as v2.

 ### benchmarks
 The results of the different benchmarks.
 A detailed (but not very well annotated) overview can be found in bm.ods.